ledes/ruby_collection/README.md

 ### Tic Tac Toe Printer

 Build a method print_grid that takes a single argument board.
 This argument should be a two dimensional array that represents the rows and columns of the tic tac toe board.
-Mrs. Fisher has provides some sample data to help.